wilmix8/ADVANCEDJAVA8/README.md

 AS  JAVA  SOURCE  CODE  CAN  BE EASILY TAKEN USING  JAD Decompiler .
 JAVA/J2ee Fails  completly.

-So any offices  who implement   JAVA source  code can be  eaily taken be hackers thru internet.
+So any offices  who implement   JAVA source  code can be  easily taken by hackers thru internet.

 1) ADVANCEDJAVA8   is very simple when  compare  to Spring ,Struts, JSF.